Camium02/ICE-3111-Computer_Vision/Labs/Lab-07/Python.md

 Again, document your tests in your report.

-# 6. Compute the velocity of each object
+# 6. Remove static objects if any

 In the image above, you can see that `Object 0` is not actually an object that moves.
 You must find a way to ignore contours of all the objects that are not moving between successive frames as illustrated in: